maxmorrow12/Exercise-3-1-Colors-and-Particles/README.md

-# Exercise 3.1—Colors-and-Particles
+# Exercise 3.1—Tweening and Screen Shake

 Exercise for MSCH-C220

-The first steps in adding "juicy" features to a simple brick-breaker game.

 ## To play